 External haemorrhoids may be easy to diagnose, simply by looking.
 Your doctor may diagnose internal haemorrhoids by examination of the anal canal and rectum.
 A digital rectal exam involves your doctor inserting a gloved and lubricated finger into your rectum and feeling for any unusual growths.
 Because internal haemorrhoids can sometimes be too soft to be felt, your doctor may use a specialised instrument to see into your anus and rectum.1 It is likely to be uncomfortable but not painful.
 These are very common procedures for your doctor and there is no need for embarrassment.2

 Treatment of haemorrhoids using home remedies is often all that is required.
 Resolving constipation is an important component of most treatments to relieve haemorrhoids as it helps to reduce straining during bowel movements.
-Eating more fibre, exercising and drinking plenty of water may help resolve constipation, sometimes a mild laxative to soften bowel movements may be called for - Please ask your pharmacist for advice.
+Eating more fibre, exercising and drinking plenty of water may help resolve constipation.2 Sometimes a mild laxative to soften bowel movements may be called for - Please ask your pharmacist for advice.

 Other home treatments of haemorrhoids include the use of over-the-counter creams and suppositories2 such as Proctosedyl.
 This soothing treatment provides relief by reducing inflammation and swelling, relieving anal itch, and providing long acting5 relief from anal pain and rectal pain.
 Proctosedyl can be used for up to seven days to relieve both internal and external haemorrhoids.

 Other simple steps that can be taken at home include soaking regularly in a warm bath, keeping the anal area clean, soft toilet paper, and using cold compresses on the anus to relieve haemorrhoid swelling.1